After the 2020 Senate elections, Democrats have finally been able to win the Senate majority.

 With a significant number of Republican Senators retiring, Democrats have high hopes to win the majority easily.

-It means that Democrats will have six seats to snatch from Republicans.
+It means that Democrats will have seven seats to snatch from Republicans.
 Donald Trump’s actions would also hinder the path of the new Republican contenders, as the right-wing candidate is likely to face severe opposition from the voters.

 Not only this, but the old Senators enjoy the strong support of the ideological voters of the party, and new nominations are prone to resistance from the voters.